mkuthan/mkuthan.github.io/_posts/2022-01-29-stream-processing-part1.md

     .countByValue
 }
 ```

 Key takeaways:

+* Streaming pipelines are magnitude more complex to test than batch pipelines.
-* To aggregate unbounded stream the data must be partitioned by event-time
+* To aggregate unbounded stream the data must be partitioned by event-time.
-* Every aggregation introduce latency, event-time typically advances through the pipeline
+* Every aggregation introduce latency, event-time typically advances through the pipeline.
-* Late date is inevitable for streaming pipelines
+* Late date is inevitable for streaming pipelines.
-* Watermark handling is the most important feature of any streaming framework
+* Watermark handling is the most important feature of any streaming framework.

 I hope that you enjoy the first blog post in [stream processing](/categories/stream-processing/) series.
+Let me know what do you think as a comment below.